-With self-storages centres in fifteen locations around the UK, whatever your storage needs may be (unless of course, you’re planning on dumping bodies, in which case, we can’t help you!) we’re sure we can help you out.
+With self-storages centres in sixteen locations around the UK, whatever your storage needs may be (unless of course, you’re planning on dumping bodies, in which case, we can’t help you!) we’re sure we can help you out.

 And with loads of free to use facilities, free pick-ups and your first 8 weeks at half price, with no hidden extras, and no lengthy contracts to sign, we’re sure that we’re the best value in the market, too.

 So, drop in, reserve online, or give us a call today, and see what Store First can do for you!